dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/de/dapps/rwa/unit-network.md

 ## How Unit Network Works
 The protocol provides transparent and secure methods for entrepreneurs to raise funds and connect with customers.
 It also empowers individuals to participate in the digital economy by offering educational resources and tools for financial literacy.
 - **Technology:** Unit Network uses its blockchain, UnitChain, which is designed for asset tokenization, money exchange, and community management.
-Built using Substrate SDK and inspired by the Polkadot model, UnitChain is both innovative and collaborative.
+Built using Polkadot SDK SDK and inspired by the Polkadot model, UnitChain is both innovative and collaborative.
 - **Goals:** The ultimate goal of the Unit Network Protocol is to unlock the potential of the token economy.
 By fostering innovation and collaboration within the community, it aims to advance the finance industry and make it more inclusive and fair.

 ## Unit Network Token Economy